amazon-connect/amazon-connect-streams/Documentation.md

 $ npm run test
 ```

+### Using the AWS SDK and Streams
+Streams has a "baked-in" version of the AWS-SDK in the `./src/aws-client.js` file.
+Make sure that you import Streams before the AWS SDK so that the `AWS` object bound to the `Window` is the object from your manually included SDK, and not from Streams.

 ## Initialization
 Initializing the Streams API is the first step to verify that you have
 everything set up correctly and that you are able to listen for events.